jk4e/projects-using-mkdocs-material/README.md

 ## Projects

 Note: The list is sorted alphabetically.
-Highly starred projects on GitHub (more than 10 k ⭐) are marked with a (⭐).
+Highly starred projects on GitHub (more than 10k ⭐) are marked with a (⭐).

 - [Amp](https://amp.rs/docs/)